mehboobhussain/journal/@@Today.md

 ### Things to do
-- [ ] Move the date of exam post Eid ruqfatima1/fatima09 - HSBC, 004153, 041530 office laptop/Sunsel20214
+- [ ] Move the date of exam post Eid
-- [ ] Speak to Ayyaz about property, Sarmad, Sharjeel
 - [ ] Fill in the Tempo sheets
+- [ ] What is carbon and Oxygen, event driven architecture
+- [ ] Answers to possible questions on resume
+- [ ] Go Through AZ-303 labs
+- [ ] Go through AZ-304 training material
 - [ ] Learn about JIRA stories, epics, dashboards
 - [ ] Full check up for Sunaina - book doctor's appointment
 - [ ] Fill in the bodies of essays